tomna1993/c_65_tideman/README.md

 ![ranked](./image/ranked_ballot_3.png)

 Who should win this election?
 In a plurality vote where each voter chooses their first preference only, Charlie wins this election with four votes compared to only three for Bob and two for Alice.
-(Note that, if you’re familiar with the instant runoff voting system, Charlie wins here under that system as well).
-Alice, however, might reasonably make the argument that she should be the winner of the election instead of Charlie: after all, of the nine voters, a majority (five of them) preferred Alice over Charlie, so most people would be happier with Alice as the winner instead of Charlie.
+Note that, if you’re familiar with the instant runoff voting system, Bob wins under that system.

-Alice is, in this election, the so-called “Condorcet winner” of the election: the person who would have won any head-to-head matchup against another candidate.
-If the election had been just Alice and Bob, or just Alice and Charlie, Alice would have won.
+Bob is, in this election, the so-called “Condorcet winner” of the election: the person who would have won any head-to-head matchup against another candidate.
+If the election had been just Bob and Alice, or just Bob and Charlie, Bob would have won.

 The Tideman voting method (also known as “ranked pairs”) is a ranked-choice voting method that’s guaranteed to produce the Condorcet winner of the election if one exists.